 4. Dirty cleaning tools

 This seems like a no-brainer, but we've all been guilty of it.
 It is just logical not to wipe a stove top with an already soiled cloth, right?
 This practice will not only be ineffective, but you also risk cross-contamination by spreading germs and bacteria.
 Clean your cleaning tools after using them, to get rid of dirt, germs, and bacteria and be ready for the next cleaning job.
+Make sure that you clean them properly, however.

 5. Relying on bleach